Patagonia R1 TechFace Hoody

 Breathability

-Patagonia R1 TechFace Hoody (on ridgeline)
+Patagonia R1 TechFace Hoody (trudging through deep snow)

-The R1 TechFace offers great breathability for cool-weather activities, even when working up a sweat | Credit: Brian McCurdy
+The R1 TechFace offers great breathability for cool- and cold-weather activities, even when exerting | Credit: Brian McCurdy

 Warmth

-Patagonia R1 TechFace Hoody (at camp)
+Patagonia R1 TechFace Hoody (zipping up collar)

 Comfort